dwindiramadhana/jamshalat_desktop_app/MOBILE_SETUP.md

-# Mobile Build Setup for Jam Shalat App
+# Android Mobile Build Setup for Jam Shalat App

-This document explains how to set up mobile builds (Android APK and iOS IPA) with proper signing for the Jam Shalat prayer times app.
+This document explains how to set up Android APK builds with proper signing for the Jam Shalat prayer times app.

 ## Overview

 The mobile setup includes:
 - **Android APK** builds with automatic signing
-- **iOS IPA** builds (requires Apple Developer account)
 - **GitHub Actions** integration for automated builds
 - **Local development** support

+**Note**: iOS builds are not included because they require a paid Apple Developer account ($99/year) for code signing.
+Even with Fastlane, iOS signing always requires valid certificates from Apple's paid program.

 ## Quick Setup